Tag: reconciliation

 Joel 2:12-17, Psalm 51:1-17, 2 Corinthians 4:21-6:10 (read online ⧉)

-As we walk through Lent, through our paths of reflection, self-denial, and repentance, this is all part of our of to God who sent Jesus Christ, the ultimate letter, to us that we can see that God wants us as His Children.
+As we walk through Lent, through our paths of reflection, self-denial, and repentance, this is all part of our response of gratitude to God who sent Christ, the ultimate love letter, to us that we can see that God wants us as His Children.

 1) Giving up something (self-denial and/or fasting) is often practiced during Lent.
 The purpose is to grow closer to God.
 If you choose to do this, what will you give up?
 We challenge you to share whatever this is with someone who will hold you accountable.